-Buying your first home is an exciting milestone, but there are also a lot of unknowns.
-Are there any underlying problems?
-Do the utililities seem like they’re holding up?
-A good thing for first time home buyers to take a look at is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in especially rough shape could be the difference between making an offer on a house and looking elsewhere.
+Buying your first home is an exciting milestone, but there are also a lot of moving parts.
+Are there any hidden problems?
+Do the utilities seem like they’re holding up?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in especially bad shape could be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?